Accept eCheck Payments Online

-Nonetheless, it is one of the most straightforward and most flexible means of electronic payment.
-Therefore, integrating this payment solution into your business can benefit it immensely.
-With the assistance of a reputable merchant account service provider, such as Payment Savvy, you can safely accept electronic checks online or via phone.
+Nonetheless, it is one of the most straightforward and flexible means of electronic payment.
+Therefore, integrating eCheck payment processing into your business can benefit it immensely.
+With the assistance of a reputable merchant account service provider such as Payment Savvy, you can safely accept eChecks online or via phone.

-Known in full as an electronic, echeck is a mode of online payment in which funds are withdrawn from the payer’s checking account.
-From there, funds deposit into the payee’s checking account.
-These funds transfer via the ACH (Automated Clearing House) network.
+Known in full as an electronic check, it is a mode of online payment in which funds are withdrawn from the payer’s checking account.
+From there, funds are deposited into the payee’s checking account.
+The funds are transferred via the ACH (Automated Clearing House) network.

 Note that a successful payment transfer can only occur after the customer authorizes the payment by doing the following;